pulkit6559/solid-decentralized-notes/README.md

 - Policy framework
 - Revoking access for shared and public notes and adding this to the frontend
 - Frontend, list all own notes, all readable shared notes and all public notes
 - Added functionality of "Edit Button"
+- Added checkboxes for reading/writing access
+- Revoke Access for notes that are shared with friends

 ## Roadmap